Pecners/portfolio_website/content/post/r_for_nonprofits/latex_tips_basic/index.markdown

   - LaTeX
   - RMarkdown
 subtitle: ''
-summary: 'Using R for spatial analysis in support of fund development.'
+summary: 'Tips for using LaTeX to improve R Markdown PDF Documents.'
-lastmod: '2022-02-20 10:44:37'
+lastmod: '2022-02-24 08:04:26'
 featured: no
 image:
   caption: ''